-Knowing that we can derive the optimal policy from a quantity which requires the optimal policy might be a bit "recursive", but we can nevertheless try:
+• Knowing that we can derive the optimal policy from a quantity which requires the optimal policy might be a bit "recursive", but we can nevertheless try:

+'''

-''' S = states
+S = states

+1

 A = actions

+2

 T = transitions

+3

-R = rewards
+\# R = rewards

+4

 def value_iteration(S, A, R, T):

+5

 V = zero vector of size len(S)

+6

-Q = zero matrix of size len(S) × len(A)
+Q = zero matrix of size len(S) \times len(A)

 while Q not converged:

 for s in S:

 for a in A:

+10

 Q[s][a] = R(s) + \gamma \sum{s' \in S} T(s'|a,s) V[s']

+11

 V[s] = max(Q[s]) # max over a in A

+12

-return Q '''
+return Q

-Algorithm 6.43: Value iteration
+13

+'''

-• If the MDP has cycles and $\gamma \to 1$, then this algorithm may not converge.
+• If the MDP has cycles and $\gamma \to 1$ , then this algorithm may not converge.

-Lemma 6.44.
+Lemma 6.45.
 If we are given an MDP that can be represented as a DAG, value iteration converges in one iteration if we process the states $s \in S$ in reversed DAG order.

 Proof.
 Reversed DAG order means we will start at the terminal states and propagate the cumulative rewards back to the initial states.
-By induction, we always propagate the maximal achievable value by the max operation in Line 12 of Algorithm 6.43.
-Therefore, after one iteration, all states have the optimal value V{π^} assigned.
+By induction, we always propagate the maximal achievable value by the max operation in Line 12 of Algorithm 6.44.
+Therefore, after one iteration, all states have the optimal value $V{\pi^}$ assigned.

 • However, in many real world applications, the state space is just hilariously large.
-The game Go for instance has $3^{19\times19}\approx 10^{172}$ possible states, so it is infeasible to compute or even store the whole Q-table.
+The game Go for instance has $3^{19\times19} \approx 10^{172}$ possible states, so it is infeasible to compute or even store the whole Q-table.
 We can however train a neural network to approximate how likely a given position is to lead to a win.
 In combination with a bit of look-ahead planning (recursion) a neural network was able to beat the world champion.

 While the beginnings of artificial neural networks go back to the 1940s [5], deep learning only became widely adapted and efficient in recent years with the use of GPUs to run computations in parallel.
 However, many of the theoretical investigations and architectures presented here have been known for quite some time by now.
-The universal approximation capability of neural networks was first shown for sigmoid non-linearities [1] and later generalized to other non-linearities [3].
-Even before it was shown that learning various functions is NP-complete [4, 6].
+The universal approximation capability of neural networks was first shown for sigmoid non-linearities [1] and later generalized to other nonlinearities [3].
+Even before it was shown that learning various functions is NPcomplete [4, 6].
 This is still an active research area, e.g. [2].
 The VC Dimension discussion is even older [7].
 We summarize further milestones achieved by neural networks in the table below.